 Minimising the stake's contact with moist soil can reduce the likelihood of rot.

 Gravel or Stone Base: Before placing stakes in the ground, dig a hole and add a layer of gravel or stones.
 This improves drainage around the base of the stake, keeping it drier.
+When installing multiple stakes for projects like tree protection or fencing, pairing them with this 80gsm woven mat helps control ground moisture levels around the stake perimeter while providing effective weed suppression.

 Post Sleeves: Use plastic or metal sleeves to cover the buried portion of the stake, creating a barrier between the wood and the soil.